Curb in horses: Structures affected

 Fluid accumulation and/or swelling are almost always found in the peritendonous / periligamentous tissues in curb, often with no additional underlying injuries.
 Injury to the superficial digital flexor tendon as a cause of curb is as common as injury to the long plantar ligament.
 Injury to the deep digital flexor tendon as a cause of curb is less common, and collateral ligament desmitis in the tarsocrural joint is uncommon.
-Combination of injury to the long plantar ligament and tendon of the gastrocnemius is also seen.
+A combination of injury to the long plantar ligament and tendon of the gastrocnemius is also seen.

 Diagnosis

-Curb as a visible blemish is an easy diagnosis, as swelling in the distal lateral hock region is, by definition, curb.
-However, ultrasound is an essential tool in the diagnosis and in establishing a treatment plan.
-Diagnostic anesthesia (local or nerve blocks) can be helpful, but is not perfectly specific in this area.
+Ultrasonographic examination is crucial to determine the most appropriate treatment and accurate prognosis.
+Horses with curb swellings may also have associated hock problems, such as osteoarthritis, and it’s important that the source of the pain is accurately identified.

+In the initial, more acute phase, curb often presents with clear inflammation and noticeable lameness.
+Depending on the cause, when the swelling becomes chronic, the affected area may feel firm and fibrous, lacking heat or tenderness, with no lameness or only mild signs.
+With a more significant injury involving the deep or superficial digital flexor tendon, lameness may persist.